 Truth be told, I still had that bad Sigma taste in my mouth when I found out S&W was shipping the VE to me.
 So imagine my surprise when I took it out of the box and found it feels good in the hand.
 Not only is it comfortable, but it points like an Irish Setter.
 The front sight has a bright, white dot that makes target acquisition a snap.
 And the grip angle just seemed to suit me perfectly.

 Now about that trigger.
 It’s problematic for two reasons.
 First, there’s its enormously long travel.
 Second, it finally breaks at around 8.5 lbs.
-It’s a long way to go, and weaker shooters will be shaking by the time they get it to go bang.
+It’s a long way to go, and weaker shooters will be shaking by the time they get it to go bang – risky, especially in a home defense situation.
 I put about 50 rounds downrange before my forearms started aching.
 That’s when I called Apex and had them send a spring replacement kit.
 Factor an extra $20 plus shipping into the cost of the gun and you can rock on down the road with a still long, but very manageable six pound trigger pull.

 The SD9 VE is intrinsically accurate, but not practically so.
 I managed group sizes of just a few inches at 7 yards that really started to open up as the firing rate increased.
 That little quirk is naturally, thanks to the craptastic trigger.
 Again, fix the trigger and this is a very capable gun for the entry level pistolero.